Killing Time (TV series)

 Killing Time is an Australian television drama series on TV1 subscription television channel which first screened in 2011.
 It is based on the true story of disgraced lawyer Andrew Fraser.
 In New Zealand it screens on Prime Television.

 Background

 Born in Melbourne in 1951, for thirty years Andrew Fraser was one of Australia's leading criminal lawyers.
-He defended underworld families the Morans and the Pettingills, businessman Alan Bond, and footballer Jimmy Krakauer.
+He defended underworld families the Morans and the Pettingills, businessman Alan Bond, and footballer Jimmy Krakouer.